-And if there is no cosigner, the lender may turn to your spouse, but only if two things are true.
+If there is no cosigner, the lender may turn to your spouse, but only if 2 things are true.

-First, you must live in a community property state:
+First, the spouse must live in a community property state:

-Second, the loans typically must have been borrowed during the marriage.
+Second, the borrower must have taken out the loans during the marriage.
 Your spouse usually isn’t liable for student loans you borrowed before you married.

 If you cosigned or borrowed a private loan, consider sheltering your assets in a trust or getting an insurance policy beforehand to help pay for the loans after death.

 Will my parents or spouse have to pay taxes on a discharged student loan?
 No, as of 2017, no one has to pay taxes on student loans discharged due to death.